letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

 subscribers without additional work.
 In the SCT embedding method, we submit a "precertificate" with a [poison extension](#poison) to a set of CT logs, and get back SCTs.
-We then issue a real certificate based on the precertificate, with two changes: The poison extension is removed, and a list of SCTs is added in another extension.
+We then issue a real certificate based on the precertificate, with two changes: The poison extension is removed, and the SCTs obtained earlier are added in another extension.

-Given a certificate, let's first look for the extension.
-According to CT ([RFC 6962 section 3.3](https://tools.ietf.org/html/rfc6962#section-3.3)), the extension OID for a list of SCTs is 1.3.6.1.4.1.11129.2.4.2.
+Given a certificate, let's first look for the SCT list extension.
+According to CT ([RFC 6962 section 3.3](https://tools.ietf.org/html/rfc6962#section-3.3)), the extension OID for a list of SCTs is `1.3.6.1.4.1.11129.2.4.2`.
 An [OID (object ID)](http://www.hl7.org/Oid/information.cfm) is a series of integers, hierarchically assigned and globally unique.
 They are used extensively in X.509, for instance to uniquely identify extensions.